The Boy with the Leaking Boot: Statues in the United States

 In Penrose, Colorado, a bronze statue was erected in 1915, presented to the town by Spencer and Julie Penrose.
 After the common tale of kidnappings and damage, it was presented to Penrose School in 2005 and is kept there in a display case.
 It is the property of the Senior Citizens of Penrose.

 A well maintained statue with eight working drinking fountains can be seen in Houlton, Maine, in Pierce Park.
 It was purchased in 1916 after Mrs Clara P. Frisbie left the city $1000 to beautify the park.
 The statue is featured in the flash introduction of the city website home page.

+A statue was given to the town of Wausau, Wisconsin "before 1925" by Sue Hammond Rae, and was displayed in the town's Hammond Park until 1980 when it was vandalised and removed.
+After restoration, it stood in the town's Wausau Center mall from its opening day on August 3, 1983, until the mall was closed and demolished in 2021.
+As of December 2024 the plan was to relocate the statue to the corner of Third and Jackson Streets in warm weather and keep it indoors in winter for protection, and it was expected to be displayed first in either 2025 or 2026.

-A statue stood in City Hall Park in El Paso, Texas for 50 years before being moved to San Jacinto Plaza, in the 1950s.
+A statue stood in City Hall Park in El Paso, Texas, for 50 years before being moved to San Jacinto Plaza in the 1950s.
 There it was protected by a moat containing alligators.
 In 1995 it was in El Paso City Hall.

-A statue was acquired by Baker County, Oregon about 1908 when the county courthouse was built.
+A statue was acquired by Baker County, Oregon, about 1908 when the county courthouse was built.
 The "boy" was the center of the fountain in front of the courthouse where he stood with his leaking boot as four lion heads spewed water toward him from the four corners of the fountain.
 After several repairs due to vandalism he was brought inside the courthouse and finally encased 9 June 1975.